Curse of the Undead: Plot

 At home, Dan knocks over the safety box, cracking it open.
 Within it, he finds the 1860 diary of Don Miguel Robles, the former owner of the land.
 According to the diary, Don Robles sent his son Drago to Madrid on business without his new bride Isabella.
-To end the curse, Don Robles plunged a silver dagger through Drago's heart as he lay in his coffin.
-After confessing his actions to the priest he learned a wooden stake is needed to destroy a vampire – he returns but finds the coffin empty except for the dagger.
+Drago returns to find that his brother Roberto has seduced Isabella.
+Drago kills Roberto and then, overcome with grief, stabs himself.
+Soon young girls in town begin dying because of a mysterious curse.
+One night, Don Miguel finds Drago leaning over Isabella's neck.
+Realizing Drago is a vampire, Don Miguel tries to kill Drago and end the curse by plunging a silver dagger through Drago's heart as he lay in his coffin.
+After confessing his actions to the priest, he learned a wooden stake is needed to destroy a vampire.
+He then finds Drago's coffin empty except for the dagger.
 Hidden within the diary is a photograph of Drago Robles – it is Drake Robey in Spanish clothing.

 When Dan tells Dolores about the evening's events, she does not believe him.
 Dan takes her to the family crypt to find Drago Robles' empty coffin, except for a silver dagger.
 When Dan insists they look in every coffin for Robey – including her father and brother – Dolores explodes and throws him out.
 After Dan leaves to get a court order to do so, Dolores, apparently weakened by blood loss, her anger at Dan, and Robey's hypnotic influence, collapses.
 Robey emerges from a Carter coffin to feed from Dolores before carrying her back home.
 After Dolores awakens, Robey shows her the Rancho Robles map; the stream Buffer has been damming is on her property, not his.
 Robey goes into town to show the map to Buffer, who angrily shoots Robey.
 Robey fires back, killing Buffer, and walks away unscathed.